red-moonx/ai-dev-tools/module01_coding_assistants/module01_homework.md

 - `TEMPLATES['APP_DIRS']` in project's `settings.py`
 - In the app's `urls.py`

-<span style="color: #F28B82"> We created a directory at the project root (todo_project) named "templates".
-This is the standard Django convention: templates at the project root level so they can be shared across all apps.</span>
+> **Note:** We created a directory at the project root (todo_project) named "templates".
+This is the standard Django convention: templates at the project root level so they can be shared across all apps.
+>

-<span style="color: #F28B82"> The directory with the templates is registered at TEMPLATES['DIRS'] in project's settings.py</span>
+> The directory with the templates is registered at TEMPLATES['DIRS'] in project's settings.py

 ## Question 6.
 Tests